Skip to main content

 • L1 contracts are owned by the generated deployer account.
 Timelock and Security Council flows are out of scope.

-• Dev-proof mode is the default evaluation path.
+• Dev-proof mode is the recommended evaluation path.
 Partial proving is opt-in and resource-heavy.

 • Full proving is out of scope.